Domains

 Domain Talents

 Passive: While you are Exhausted, you may use Instant talents.
 Each time you do, raise your Vigor minimum by 1.
 Your Vigor minimum returns to its baseline at the start of each intermission.
+Your baseline Vigor minimum is your minimum after any adjustments from armor or permanent increases, before any in-scene raises.

 Exhausted is where most people stop.
 You've found there's a deeper well below it, and the only price is what you'll feel tomorrow.